jarlandi/sna/README.md

 If you do not upload Version 1, the instructor will understant that Version 0 corresponds to the final submission, and the it will be graded under this premise.

-Delivered files must be named as: `session-X-v0.EXTENSION` or `session-X-v1.EXTENSION`, respectively, where `X` must be the session number, and `EXTENSION` can be `pdf`, `ypynb` (jupyter file), or `md` (markup file), depending on the session requirements.
+Delivered files must be named as: `session-X-v0.EXTENSION` or `session-X-v1.EXTENSION`, accordingly, where `X` must be the session number, and `EXTENSION` can be `pdf`, `ypynb` (jupyter file), or `md` (markup file), depending on the session requirements.
 Not following this patterns will incur in a significant decrease of the grade.

 ## Tutorials/references